laya-am/charity-coding-workshop/README.md

 [![My Skills](https://skillicons.dev/icons?i=ts,nextjs,css)](https://skillicons.dev)

-## Made by.
+## Made by

-This page was forked from Gimena's 2022 Cgristmas Coding Workshop repository.
+This page was forked from Gimena's 2022 Christmas Coding Workshop repository.

 For the load of md files, the tutorial of Brad Traversy was followed.